cjin2019/SEZMA/README.md

     2. `brew install libpcap`
     3. `scapy`: to open scapy in terminal
     4. Once in the scapy terminal, run `conf.use_pcap = True`
+2. When trying to binarize the package, I ran into `cv2` recursion import error.
+This is due to python3 Apple version.
+Try using `homebrew`'s python version instead.
 <!-- 1.
 What if you run into `ERROR: fontconfig not found using pkg-config` when running `./configure --enable-libfreetype --enable-libfontconfig`?
 Make sure `fontconfig` and `pkg-config` is installed.
 You can install through `brew install fontconfig pkg-config` -->